-- All equipment and buildings/structures shall be removed from the licenced area. - 2.
-A field/property access entrance shall remain to access the watercourse (as realigned). - 3.
-The long term average surface water and lake level elevation is estimated to be approximately 175.15 masl. - 4.
-At final rehabilitation, outflow from the realigned watercourse and the quarry lake will continue to discharge from the licence area at the present location where the existing watercourse channel crosses the northern licence boundary.
+1. All equipment and buildings/structures shall be removed from the licenced areas.

+- 2. A fField/property access points entrance shall remain may be established to access the site for maintenance and monitoring purposes watercourse (as realigned).
+All operational access points shall be decommissioned and fenced as part of final rehabilitation. - 3.
+The long term average surface water and lake level elevation is estimated to be approximately 175.15 masl.

+4. At final rehabilitation, outflow from the realigned watercourse and the quarry lake will continue to discharge from the licence area at the present location where the existing watercourse channel crosses the northern licence boundary.